 MMC® has designed our Elite Campaign for those golf properties with a country club feel that want to pursue a few new members but want to maintain their current membership dues structure.
 This campaign targets the affluent market through demographic profiling and select marketing.
 MMC®’s staff will consult with you and custom design a marketing campaign around your current business model and budget.
-This promotion is designed to attract consumers where money and inconvenience can be overcome with prestige of “belonging to, and having, the best”.
-Because there are far fewer golfers who fall into this class you can expect to have far less prospects…all things are relative.
-MMC® also has designed a three tier golf membership for our Elite Campaign just like we do with our Cash Campaign.
-It is extremely important to stay consistent with your marketing, message and model.
+This promotion is designed to attract consumers where money and inconvenience can be overcome with the prestige of “belonging to and having, the best”.
+Because there are far fewer golfers who fall into this class you can expect to have far less prospects—all things are relative.
+MMC® also has designed a three-tier golf membership for our Elite Campaign just like we do with our Cash Campaign.
+It is extremely important to stay consistent with your marketing, message, and model.

 When faced with hard economic times, a lot of owners and/or operators think of four ways to raise some revenue.

-Others believe the only way to survive the storm is to cut cost and they usually start with cutting payroll, which in turn, diminishes service, which leads to unsatisfied customers who leave the golf facility or even worse…the game.
+Others believe the only way to survive the storm is to cut costs and they usually start with cutting payroll, which in turn, diminishes service, which leads to unsatisfied customers who leave the golf facility or even worse—the game.
 No one has ever “cut” their way to prosperity.
-A quick tip to those of you afraid of losing your job….increase the traffic at your golf property and you will become indispensable.
+A quick tip to those of you afraid of losing your job is to increase the traffic at your golf property and you will become indispensable.

-The best way to raise revenue and enjoy the storm is by bringing in new business and “condition” their spending patterns and buying habits from the point of sale.
-This is exactly what MMC® does; we bring in new business, immediate cash, and increased revenue from profit centers which equate to long term residual income.
+The best way to raise revenue and enjoy the storm is by bringing in new businesses and “condition” their spending patterns and buying habits from the point of sale.
+This is exactly what MMC® does; we bring in new business, immediate cash, and increased revenue from profit-centers which equate to long-term residual income.

 Many golf facilities have left the marketplace in the last few years.
 Theories circulate the country as to why, ranging from: too much inventory and not enough golfers, the present economic climate, golfers that were brought into the game and were not serviced properly and therefore left the game in frustration, etc.

 People are motivated/moved by two driving forces…pain and pleasure.
-You must eliminate the painful emotions associated to your golf products/services and replace them with pleasurable emotions to your golf product/service.
-This can easily be accomplished with the appropriate delivery system of the desired message through a well thought out marketing/branding campaign designed and implemented by MMC®.
+You must eliminate the painful emotions associated with your golf products/services and replace them with pleasurable emotions to your golf product/service.
+This can easily be accomplished with the appropriate delivery system of the desired message through a well-thought-out marketing/branding campaign designed and implemented by MMC®.

 When marketing and selling your golf property you must be able to meet the consumer’s SIX core emotional needs.
 Significance, everyone needs to feel important.
-Certainty, everyone needs to have a sense of security.
+Certainly, everyone needs to have a sense of security.
 Variety, everyone needs to experience newness and excitement.
-Connection, everyone needs to feel wanted, love and a sense of belonging.
-Contribution, everyone needs to feel like they have something to offer.
+Connection, everyone needs to feel wanted, loved, and have a sense of belonging.
+In contribution, everyone needs to feel like they have something to offer.
 Growth, everyone needs to feel they are moving in a forward direction.
 A golf membership delivers on all six emotional needs.

 MMC®’s team is the experts at selling golf memberships to desirable prospects.
-We are very aware that some owner/operators have a negative association to selling golf memberships, whether they feel the member is getting too much value for their investment or they have experienced other negative scenarios with golf membership models.
-MMC® is sensitive to these concerns and assures our client’s measures will be taken to avoid these pit falls.
+We are very aware that some owners/operators have a negative association with selling golf memberships, whether they feel the member is getting too much value for their investment or they have experienced other negative scenarios with golf membership models.
+MMC® is sensitive to these concerns and assures our client’s measures will be taken to avoid these pitfalls.
 Creating the perfect balance of value vs. investment is just one of the areas of expertise MMC® brings to the table.